 You can also rotate or flip some images while processing them to see if they create a different abstract look.

 Creating a visual balance and proportion are two factors that can change the look of an abstract photo.
 Most photographic elements in abstract photos are limited because they usually don’t have any connection to each other.

 But they can create a visual balance to give more details to the photo.
 For example, if you take a photo containing vivid colors, the image is usually balanced out by several muted colors that don’t seek attention to confuse the viewers.

 These tend to co-exist even if they don’t have any connection harmoniously.

 Lighting is always an essential element in any genre of photography.
 Depending on how you use it, lighting can dramatize, emphasize, or give prominence to your subject on the photo.

 The power and direction of light play a crucial role.
-When you are using the 25mm lens in the M43 camera, and you want to shoot a single subject, make sure you keep the f-number to a bare minimum.
+When you are using the 25mm lens in the M43 camera and want to shoot a single subject, make sure you keep the f-number to a bare minimum.